grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 # WORKLOG

+Check for invalid priority values for job options.

-Update events in tests to support x of y.
+## Update events in tests to support x of y

+*   queue-process.spec Done!

 ## Notes for documentation